cmeiklejohn/kubernetes-hello-world-example/GCP/Task.md

 2. Upload your image to an online registry provider.
 3. Create a Google Kubernetes Engine.
 4. Launch the image using Kubernetes on the cluster you created.
-5. Get an external IP address assigned to the service.
-6. Ensure that you can access the running web server.
+5. Ensure that the container is running.
-7. Remove teh deployment and service.
+6. Remove teh deployment and service.
-8. Terminate the cluster.
+7. Terminate the cluster.

 In the following paragraphs, we describe each step in detail and, in some steps, we provide commands that you need to execute to complete that subtask.
 For the subtasks in which we do not specific a command, you need to find those commands online.